-This financial and contractual leverage has helped Enron (and Dynegy) to grow very rapidly.
+The financial leverage has helped Enron (and Dynegy) to grow very rapidly.
 Before Enron's collapse its sales were running well over US\$100 billion per annum - about \$9 million per staff member.
 In 1996 its sales were just over \$13 billion.
 This growth was obtained by gaining effective financial control over more power stations, pipelines, hydro dams and other facilities than ever before - using tolling agreements and long term contracts.